Degrees & Programs

 The Advanced Degree Program of The School of Theology, offers a track in the Doctor of Ministry degree program in Liturgy.
 No more than 10 students will be accepted into the D.Min. in Liturgy degree track each year in order to assure adequate support for their course of study and thesis/project.
 This degree is part of the School's Advanced Degrees Program.

-Gain further mastery in a chosen area of theological study.
+Students will gain further mastery in a chosen area of theological study.
 Students will attain and apply the skills needed for scholarly research in a theological discipline at an advanced level.
 The S.T.M. program is intended for those who may wish to prepare for graduate study at the doctoral level, for various forms of teaching, for the scholarly enhancement of ministerial practice, or for disciplined reflection in an area of ministry.
-The S.T.M. and the S.T.M./A.S. are part of the School's Advanced Degrees Program.
+The S.T.M. has a general track and a concentration in Anglican studies are part of the School's Advanced Degrees Program.

 As above, but with a concentration in Anglican Studies.